psychemedia/eurydice-resources/resources/raising_the_eurydice.md

 THE EURYDICE

-The weatheron Wednesday being favourable, for the first time since the abandonment of the attempt to close the lee ports of the Eurydice, a highly satisfactory day's work was done towards the recovery of the ship from her exceedingly critical position in Sandown Bay.
+The weather on Wednesday being favourable, for the first time since the abandonment of the attempt to close the lee ports of the Eurydice, a highly satisfactory day's work was done towards the recovery of the ship from her exceedingly critical position in Sandown Bay.
 At eleven o'clock the Pearl and the Rinaldo were hove down upon the wreck by means of the six steel hawsers which had been passed under the keel, the Wave and the Swan being immersed and used as lateral counter weights in the manner which has been already described.
 The only thing to do next was to wait for the tide, and a few minutes after three the wreck began to lift a little.
 As the wreck and the lifting ships were lying with their bows towards shore, the tugs were necessarily placed with towing ropes made fast to the sterns of the Pearl and Rinaldo, to draw them into deeper water.
 At half-past three the four tugs were ordered to steam easily ahead.
 There was great suspense for a few minutes, every eye watching the flagstaff of Sandown Fort in line with a tall elm tree in the upper part of Sandown.
 Presently the flagstaff was slowly passed, proving that the wreck was fairly afloat and moving seawards.
 After steaming a short distance the tugs cast off the tow ropes and went round to the bows of the flotilla, swung them round towards sea, and and were soon going ahead at full speed.
 By twenty minutes after four the ships were off the point of Culver Cliffs, about two miles from the starting point.
 The course was now directed between Princess Bank and shoal water off Bembridge, leaving the black and white chequered buoy of Bembridge Ledge on the port side.
 After going about three knots an hour ,weathering the easternmost point of the Isle of Wight, the Heather Bell, passed crowded with passengers, who vociferously cheered Admiral Foley and other officers on their success.
 The width amidships across the decks of the whole flotilla of seven ships was then measured, and it was found to be 250 feet.
 A consultation between the officers was held, and it was determined to beach the Eurydice on St. Helen's sands.
 The mouth of Portsmouth harbour would be amply wide enough, but it would be quite impossible to tow the combined craft of such enormous breadth of beam through the channels inside the harbour and between all other ships and buoys.
 Brading harbour soon opened up to view, and a course was steered for St. Helen's Point, which is on the western side of the haven.
 There being still half an hour of flood tide left, the tugs were kept forging ahead towards the shore to get the wreck into as shallow water as practicable.
 Soundings were continually taken from the tugs and called, showing a gradual decrease of water, until at a quarter to six o'clock the Eurydice grounded in 22 feet forward and 24 feet aft, near Bembridge Fort, and about half a mile from the beach at St. Helen's.
 At low tide the depth was 14 feet forward and was 11 feet aft.

 Another lift of the wreck was made as the tide rose early on Thursday morning, and she was towed a short mean distance further towards St. Helen's Beach, and again grounded at about seven am.
 As this tide left her a good deal of the main deck began to show above water, and shipwrights and divers were soon put on in strong force to close the hatchways of this deck and all other openings, in order to make the ship watertight preparatory to pumping her out.
 At low water about noon half the main deck was dry, the lee side of the upper deck being just washed.
 This tide has also been busily employed in getting down the copper suction pipes as low as possible into the ship, and fitting them in readiness for connecting with the powerful steam pumps of the four tugs.
 Some hours before low tide the Pearl was aground, and the tide receded to 6ft. below her water line, and the Rinaldo also grounded, and therefore both were incapable of lifting the Eurydice much more.
 Yesterday the work of pumping  out the ship was commenced, the whole of the extensive pumping appliances being brought into requisition, but no progress was made in consequence of the leaky condition of the vessel.
 Renewed efforts will be made to-day.